RebelToolbox/RebelDocumentation/tutorials/export/exporting_basics.rst

 landscape mode (i.e. the window width in pixels is greater than the window height), leave this on **Landscape**.

-Click the **Export Project** button and Godot will build an APK you can download on your device.
+Click the **Export Project** button and Rebel Editor will build an APK you can download on your device.
 To do this on the command line, use the following:

 .. code-block:: shell